-A site inspection of the North Omaha Ash Landfill was performed on December 15, 2015 by an independent Professional Engineer, Garrett Williams of HDR, who was accompanied by Brad Sojka, an OPPD Environmental Specialist.
-This site inspection was performed in advance of the CCR rule submittal deadline to ensure that the inspection was completed prior to snow cover.
-Office review of available information was conducted by Garrett Williams.
+A site inspection of the North Omaha Ash Landfill was performed on December 14, 2018 by an independent Professional Engineer, Greg Shafer of HDR, who was accompanied by Mark Hansen of OPPD.
+Office review of available information was conducted by Greg Shafer.

-The weather during the site visit was partly cloudy with temperatures ranging from 25 to 30 degrees Fahrenheit with a slight breeze.
-The site was free of snow cover.
+The weather during the site visit was mostly sunny with temperatures ranging from 27 to 35 degrees Fahrenheit with a slight breeze.
+The site was covered with approximately 0 to 2 inches of snow.